 Common Questions, Fees, and Types of Treatment

 Why do people seek therapy?
 People come into therapy for many reasons.
 Some need to respond to unexpected changes in their lives, while others seek self-exploration and personal growth.
 When coping skills are overwhelmed by guilt, doubt, anxiety, or despair, therapy can help.
 Therapy can provide support, problem-solving skills, and enhanced coping.
 People seeking psychotherapy are willing to take responsibility for their actions, work towards self-change and create greater awareness in their lives.What can I expect in a therapy session?
 During sessions you will talk about the primary concerns and issues in your life and how your life can be bettered.
 An Individual Adult or Child session lasts 50 minutes.
-Couples therapy sessions are 1.5 hours.
+Couples therapy sessions are either 1 or 1.5 hours.
 Group sessions are 1.5 hours.
 Some people who are in crisis or extreme distress need more than one session per week, at least until the crisis passes.
 During the time between sessions it is beneficial to think about and process what was discussed.
 At times, you may be asked to take certain actions outside of the therapy sessions, such as reading a relevant book or keeping records.

 What benefits can I expect from working with a therapist?
 A number of benefits are available from participating in psychotherapy.
 Often it is helpful just to know that someone understands.
 Therapy can provide a fresh perspective on a difficult problem or point you in the direction of a solution.
 Many people find therapy to be a huge asset to managing personal growth, interpersonal relationships, family concerns, and the challenges of daily life.
 The benefits you obtain from therapy depend on how well you use the process and put into practice what you learn.
 Some of the benefits available from therapy include:

 - Finding resolution to the issues or concerns that led you to seek therapy

 - Finding new ways to cope with stressful experiences